 How long your pension pot lasts will depend on the choices you make.
-From age 55 you’ll be able to access the money within your pension pot in a number of different ways.
+You’ll be able to access the money within your pension pot in a number of different ways.

 Here are some of the options to help you think your pension strategy through.
 You don’t have to stick to just one option, as you could combine several.

-Buy an annuity and this will provide an income for the rest of your life.
-With this option, the provider takes responsibility for your money, guaranteeing to pay you an agreed regular sum until you die.
+Buy an annuity and this will provide a guaranteed income for the rest of your life.
+With this option, the provider agrees to pay you a regular income until you die.

 With an annuity, you may get more or less money than you put in depending on how long you live after your annuity has started.